-Related

-all documents executed under the PRC Laws for consummation of the Equity Transfer, including without limitation applications, authorizations, written consents and Board resolutions.
+Related all documents executed under the PRC Laws for consummation of the Equity Transfer, including without limitation

-Documents authorizations, written consents and Board resolutions.
+Documents applications, authorizations, written consents and Board resolutions.

 1.2 Interpretation

 The headings used herein are for reference only and shall not affect the meaning or interpretation of any provision hereof.
 Any term or exhibit mentioned herein refers to the specific term or exhibit hereof.
 Words in plural forms include the singular form and vice versa.
 Unless otherwise specified, any day, month or year mentioned herein shall refer to a calendar day, month and year, and any reference to business day shall mean any date the PRC commercial banks are open for business.
 Words importing masculine gender shall include feminine gender, and vice versa.